Most mobile apps are developed for companies by independent contractors per a mobile app development agreement rather than in-house by employees.

 What works well with Apple iOS and Google Android OS today may not work with the next version of either operating system.
 For these reasons, a mobile app development agreement should cover ongoing maintenance of the app too.

 If you need a mobile app development agreement, either as a company or a developer, or simply want to make sure your existing agreement adequately protects you, it’s time to speak with a qualified Internet legal professional.
-Of course, if you’d like help from Internet Lawyer Mike Young, you should set up a phone consultation with him.
+Note that we offer a flat fee Software Development Legal Protection Package.